By Cynthia Leitich Smith

 Zara was very small, perhaps three years old, she watched while he sat in his car, talking to himself, as I unpacked the groceries.

-When I finally sat behind the wheel, I tried to ignore the man, fearing that she would be frightened or concerned.
+When I finally sat behind the wheel,

 Continue Reading Guest Post & Giveaway: Lisa Papademetriou on Finding the Right Perspective: A Tale of Highly Unusual Magic »